Rope (film): Plot

-However, much of the conversation focuses on David and his strange absence, which worries the guests.
+However, much of the conversation focuses on David, whose strange absence worries the guests.
 A suspicious Rupert quizzes a fidgety Phillip about this and some of the inconsistencies raised in conversation.
 For example, Phillip vehemently denies ever strangling a chicken at the Shaws' farm, although Rupert has seen Phillip strangle several.
 Phillip later complains to Brandon about having had a "rotten evening," not because of David's murder, but because of Rupert's questioning.

 As the evening goes on, David's father and fiancée begin to worry because he has neither arrived nor phoned.
 Brandon increases the tension by playing matchmaker between Janet and Kenneth.
+The body is almost discovered when Mrs. Wilson begins tidying up and tries to open the chest before she is intercepted by Brandon.
 Mrs. Kentley calls, overwrought because she has not heard from David, and Mr. Kentley decides to leave.
-He takes with him some books Brandon has given him, tied together with the rope Brandon and Phillip used to strangle his son.
+He takes with him some first edition books Brandon has given him, tied together with the rope Brandon and Phillip used to strangle his son.
 When Rupert leaves, Mrs. Wilson accidentally hands him David's monogrammed hat, further arousing his suspicion.
 Rupert returns to the apartment a short while after everyone else has departed, pretending that he has left his cigarette case behind.
 He asks for a drink and then stays to theorize about David's disappearance.

-He is encouraged by Brandon, who hopes Rupert will understand and even applaud them.
+He is encouraged by Brandon, who hopes Rupert will understand and even applaud their deed.
 A drunk Phillip, unable to bear it anymore, throws a glass and accuses Rupert of playing cat-and-mouse games with him and Brandon.
 Rupert seizes Brandon's gun from Phillip and insists on examining the chest over Brandon's objections.
 He lifts the lid of the chest and finds the body inside.
 He is horrified and ashamed, realizing that Brandon and Phillip used his own rhetoric to rationalize murder.

-Rupert disavows all his previous talk of superiority and inferiority and fires several shots out the window to attract attention.
+Rupert disavows all his previous talk of superiority and inferiority, and fires several shots out the window to attract attention.
 As the police arrive, Rupert sits on a chair next to the chest, Phillip begins to play the piano, and Brandon continues to drink.